With so many different kinds of Doodle breeds to choose from, how do you know which one is right for you?

 The size and weight of the Aussiedoodle hugely depend on the weight of the Poodle itself.
-If you breed the Toy Poodle with the Australian Shepherd, the result will be an Aussiedoodle that weighs up to 24 pounds.
-For a medium-sized Aussiedoodle, the weight will range between 25 pounds to 50 pounds.
-The larger Aussiedoodle will weigh anything above 70 pounds.
+If you breed the Toy Poodle with the Australian Shepherd, the result will be a Mini Aussiedoodle that weighs up to 45 pounds (but averages 26 pounds).
+A Standard Aussiedoodle can weigh roughly between 45 and 70 pounds.

 The Aussiedoodle’s coat is a combination of the Poodle as well as the Australian Shepherd’s coat.
 As such, it is possible to have a pack of litter that have varying types of coats.
 The Aussiedoodle’s coat can be straight and short, wavy, or even curls just like the Poodle’s coat is.
 Due to the nature of the coat itself, the Aussiedoodle is much suited for cooler climates.

 The Australian Shepherd does have a luxurious coat that came come in red, blue, and even black variants.
 As such, the Aussiedoodles’ coat do have the same variant too.
 In some cases, they can have solid colors just like how the Poodle usually have solid colors for their coats, but it is actually very rare to have an Aussiedoodle with a solid color as a coat.